Self-Interpretability: LLMs Can Describe Complex Internal Processes that Drive Their Decisions: Experiment 1: Can LLMs describe features of their decision processes during complex decisions?

-We verified that this fine-tuning was effective by asking each preference-trained model to make choices between pairs of new options on behalf of the agent (50 decisions per agent for a total of 5000 decisions, each made in an independent context window).
+We verified that this fine-tuning was effective by asking each weight-trained model to make choices between pairs of new options on behalf of the agent (50 decisions per agent for a total of 5000 decisions, each made in an independent context window).
 (Here and for all other queries across all three experiments, we used a sampling temperature of 0.)
 Following standard practice for estimating attribute weights in multi-attribute choice \citep{keeney_decisions_1993}, we fed the models’ choices into simple logistic regressions to estimate the \textbf{learned attribute weights} that each model used to make decisions after fine-tuning, and compared these learned weights with the target weights to verify that the model had successfully internalized the target weights (see Appendix C for details).

-To evaluate whether the models could accurately explain their own decision-making, we then prompted each preference-trained model to make 10 additional decisions on behalf of each agent, but to report only how heavily it was weighting each attribute in doing so (rather than reporting the decision itself).
-We prompted them in this way to put them in the mindset of making a decision and make the attribute weights more introspectively salient---without them actually \emph{outputting} a decision, so that they could not infer their weights from observing that decision.
-We used 10 prompts (each in a separate context window) to extract a more stable estimate \citep{binder_looking_2024,betley_tell_2025}.
-For each choice context (i.e., each agent), we averaged its responses to obtain its \textbf{reported attribute weights}, dropping any cases where it provided invalid responses (e.g., by omitting or inventing attributes).
+To evaluate whether the models could accurately explain their own decision-making, we then prompted each weight-trained model to make 10 additional decisions on behalf of each agent, but to report only how heavily it was weighting each attribute in doing so (rather than reporting the decision itself).
+We prompted them in this way to put them in the mindset of making a decision and make the attribute weights more introspectively salient---without them actually \emph{outputting} a decision, so that they could not infer their weights from observing their own decision.
+(See Appendix B for the exact prompt.)
+For each choice context (i.e., each agent), we averaged the model's responses to obtain its \textbf{reported attribute weights}.
+(We used the average of 10 responses---each in a separate context window---in order to extract a more stable estimate; \citealp{binder_looking_2024,betley_tell_2025}.)
 We compared these reported weights to the learned weights (i.e., our estimates of the weights that they were actually using, as revealed by their 5000 pairwise choices).
 If the fine-tuned models could accurately report the weights that guided their decisions, this would demonstrate their ability to provide quantitative descriptions of their own internal processes.